Skip to main content

 • On demand — click Start Work when you want to process the queue

-• On a schedule — set it to run daily or weekly in Assignment Settings > Schedule
+• On a schedule — set it to run daily or weekly in Agent Settings > Schedule

 • When the sheet changes — use Event-Driven Triggers if your trigger source can notify Duvo on update